Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/UI-design-1.0/Unlinking_channel.md

 **Step 1**

-1. Hover over a row and click on unlink button in the list of linked channels in RHS of MS Teams sync plugin on MM.
+1. Hover over a row in the list of linked channels and click on unlink button in the row in RHS of MS Teams sync plugin on MM.
 2. Click on `unlink channels` button in the `Unlink channel` modal on MM.

 **Step 2**